nomook/nose-localisation-web-app/README.md

 # 👃 Nose localisation web app

 This app was made to learn more about building a full-stack web app.
-The goal is to have an app helping people to generate data to train a machine learning model to do it automaticaly.
+The goal is to have an app helping people to generate data to train a machine learning model to do it automatically.

 This is built using typescript, mongodb and expressjs.